kennyphan02/Coding-Notes/Graphs.md

 	- Directed Graph - A graph with directed arrows. (i.e if the graph above was directed, the edge (0,2) wouldn't mean there is an edge (2,0) as well )
 	- Undirected Graph - A graph with edges that do not point in any direction (edges are bidirectional)
 	- Connected graph - There exists at least one path from a vertex to another vertex for all vertex
+	- Spanning Tree- vertices connected with the minimum possible number of edges.
 - How are graphs represented?
 	- Adjacency Matrix: 2D array of V x V vertices.
 Each row and column represent a vertice
 		- If the value at `a[i][j]` is 1, it indicate there is an edge (i,j)